sswam/allemande/doc/intro.md

 You can have group chats with several AIs together, and with other people.

+We believe in privacy and free speech, and oppose censorship.
+That doesn't mean you can post NSFW stuff in the SFW zone!

 Free users have access to all models and features, but there are some good perks for supporters too.

 If you'd like to support us, you can [become a patron](https://www.patreon.com/allychat).